 How it Works

-A selected family, after completing the required “sweat equity” in the construction of their home, will purchase the home at cost and receive 25 year in duration, zero-interest financing by Habitat for Humanity.
+A selected family, after completing the required “sweat equity” in the construction of their home, will purchase the home at cost and receive 25 year in duration, zero-interest financing by Habitat for Humanity, or equivalent.
 The homeowners will also be responsible for paying for property taxes, insurance, and home upkeep.
 Habitat for Humanity of Greater Plymouth uses the principal payments to finance future home construction or renovations for other families with housing needs in the Plymouth area.